 - 122. There may be sound commercial reasons for a customer using nominee shareholders, for example, to ease administration and reduce costs by tasking the nominee to undertake essential corporate actions in the administration of the structure. - 123.
 Notwithstanding the above, as detailed in Section 7.3. of this Handbook, the use of nominee shareholders can provide a customer with the means to obscure true ownership and control by separating legal and beneficial ownership.
 The use of nominee shareholders therefore presents a higher risk, making it more difficult for the firm to establish the true beneficial ownership of a customer. - 124.
-For the purposes of Paragraph 5(2)(d) of Schedule 3, examples of enhanced measures the firm could apply in respect of a business relationship or occasional transaction involving or in relation to a customer which is a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, could include: - (a) determining and satisfying itself as to the reasons why the customer, or a legal person which owns the customer, is making use of nominee shareholders; - (b) using external data sources to collect information on the fitness and propriety of the nominee shareholder (such as their regulated status and reputation) and the particular country risk;
+For the purposes of Paragraph 5(2)(d) of Schedule 3, examples of enhanced measures the firm could apply in respect of a business relationship or occasional transaction involving or in relation to a customer which is a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders, or owned by a legal person with nominee shareholders. - (a) determining and satisfying itself as to the reasons why the customer, or a legal person which owns the customer, is making use of nominee shareholders; - (b) using external data sources to collect information on the fitness and propriety of the nominee shareholder (such as their regulated status and reputation) and the particular country risk;